microsoft/maro/docs/source/index.rst

 It can be applied to many important industrial domains, such as container inventory management in logistics, bike repositioning in transportation, virtual machine provisioning in data centers, and asset management in finance.
-Besides RL, it also supports other planning/decision mechanism, such as `Operations Research <https://en.wikipedia.org/wiki/Operations_research>`_.
+Besides RL, it also supports other planning/decision mechanisms, such as `Operations Research <https://en.wikipedia.org/wiki/Operations_research>`_.